 - On any valid server requests, the server signs the response with the API Key so that the user knows the response from the real server.
-Invalid requests throw an HTTP/1.1 404 Not Found error.
+Invalid requests return an HTTP/1.1 200 OK header response.
 This means an attacker does not even know if there is a valid application or web page on the web server if they do not have the API Key to make a valid request.
-All invalid requests respond with the server pretending it is unable to find what the attacker is looking for.
-This is similar to standard firewall behaviour by just failing to respond at all when an attacker is scanning for open ports on a machine, rather than responding with a distinct 'closed' response which indicates there is something there. - The Server Message Packet contains data sent from the server including status responses and the one-time pad encrypted messages. - The original Client Request MAC is included in the server's response MAC calculation so the client can be sure it is receiving a response to the original request. - The Server Message Packet is stringified into JSON and a MAC is calculated using the Skein 512 bit hash function on the JSON data:
+All invalid requests respond with the server pretending it is able to find what the attacker is looking for. - The Server Message Packet contains data sent from the server including status responses and the one-time pad encrypted messages. - The original Client Request MAC is included in the server's response MAC calculation so the client can be sure it is receiving a response to the original request. - The Server Message Packet is stringified into JSON and a MAC is calculated using the Skein 512 bit hash function on the JSON data: